Exchord/Baten-Kaitos-Origins-Damage-Calculator/README.md

 ![](https://i.imgur.com/bXoduDy.png)
 - <i>Auto-close target window:</i> When you choose a target, the target window closes automatically.

-- <i>Highlight hits when hovering over an attack card:</i> When you hover over an attack card in your combo, all of its hits in the output table are highlighted in blue.
+- <i>Highlight hits when hovering over an attack card:</i> When you hover over an attack card in your combo, all of its hits in the results table are highlighted in blue.

 - <i>Read combo from Dolphin:</i> If this is checked, you can import combos from the game by clicking the Dolphin button.

-- <i>Show effective HP remaining:</i> Switch between true HP and effective HP for the last row in the output table.
+- <i>Show effective HP remaining:</i> Switch between true HP and effective HP for the last row in the results table.
 You can also click the row title in the main window to toggle this setting.

 - <i>Guillo's English EX combos:</i> The following EX combos are stronger in the English version of the game: Black Yang, White Yin, Fiery Ice Queen, Blazing Glacial Queen, Frigid Queen's Parade, Frigid Queen's Festival